facebookresearch/habitat-challenge/README.md

     **Using Symlinks:**  If you used symlinks (i.e. `ln -s`) to link to an existing download of Gibson or MP3D, there is an additional step.
-For  ObjectNav/MP3D (and similarly for PointNav/Gibson), first make sure there is only one level of symlink (instead of a symlink to a symlink link to a .... symlink) with
+For  ObjectNav/MP3D (and similarly for PointNav/Gibson), first, make sure there is only one level of symlink (instead of a symlink to a symlink link to a .... symlink) with
       ```bash
       ln -f -s $(realpath habitat-challenge-data/data/scene_datasets/mp3d) \
           habitat-challenge-data/data/scene_datasets/mp3d